Spirit Airlines close to a $500 million bailout from Trump administration

 Trump opens door to a deal

-In an interview on CNBC Tuesday, President Donald Trump seemed to endorse the idea of financial support for Spirit in return for the government taking a stake in the airline.
+In an interview on CNBC Tuesday, President Donald Trump seemed to endorse the idea of financial support for Spirit in return for the government taking a stake.

 “You know, Spirit’s in trouble, and I’d love somebody to buy Spirit,” he said.
 “It’s 14,000 jobs, and maybe the federal government should help that one out.
 And I told my people.”